Returns the sine of the argument.

 Returns the tangent of the argument.

-function calculates the tangent of an angle z
+The tan function calculates the tangent of an angle z,

 which may be in radians or degrees depending on the current settings.